clustervision/trinityX/README.rst

 Steps to install TrinityX
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Install an Enterprise Linux version 8 or 9 (i.e. RHEL, Rocky) on your controller(s).
+1. Install an Enterprise Linux version 8, 9 or 10 (i.e. RHEL, Rocky) on your controller(s).
 It is recommended to put ``/trinity`` and  ``/trinity/local`` on it's own filesystem.
 Note the partition configuration must be finalized (i.e. mounted and in fstab) before starting the TrinityX installation.

 2. Configure network interfaces that will be used in the cluster, e.g public, provisioning and MPI networks on the controller(s).
    Ansible uses the interface address to determine the course of the playbook.

-3. Configure passwordless authentication to the controller itself or/and for both controllers in the HA case.
+3. Configure passwordless authentication to the controller itself or/and optionally for in between both controllers in the HA case.

 4. Clone TrinityX repository into your working directory.
 Then run ``INSTALL.sh`` to install and be guided through the steps::